Want To Be More Productive? 6 Things To Consider

 There are no excuses for not exercising.
 It is the single most important thing you can do for your health.
 It will also propel you forward in your work life and job search activities because you will feel good about yourself.

 3. Being Reactive

-Living in a non-stop world these days can cause havoc on your health, relationships, and productivity.
-If you are someone that does whatever comes up and jumps from activity to activity, then chances are you aren’t being very productive.
+Living in a non-stop world these days can wreak havoc on your health, relationships, and productivity.
+If you are someone who does whatever comes up and jumps from activity to activity, then chances are you aren't being very productive.